neelriyer/neelriyer.github.io/_posts/2021-03-07-Aerial-Imagery-Object-Detection.md

 # Model

 Initially I created the model using [icevision](https://github.com/airctic/icevision/).
 It's this new deep learning framework that integrates well with fastai and pytorch with icevision.
+But the results we're that good.
 Maybe I'm doing something wrong.
 Maybe it's just not that good.
 Who knows?

 I also experimented with Detectron2 from facebook research.
 This performed much better straight out of the box.
 However I wasn't able to easily implement things like test time augmentation, Mixup, learning rate finder, etc. Fastai makes these things incredibly simple.